FFMG/myoddweb.piger/readme.md

 More importantly, you are in control, you can write scripts for your commands.

+## Install/Setup

+- Go grab the [latest release](https://github.com/FFMG/myoddweb.piger/releases/tag/0.4.4.0) and install it.
+- Start Piger, (last step of the setup).
+- Hold the [Caps Lock] key and type something, like 'this' and see what option appear.
+- Select "this.version" and release the [Caps Lock] key.
+- Admire the version number...

+### For extra points...

+- Write your own script, (see below).
+	- For Python, add the *.py extension
+	- For Lua, add the *.lua extension
+	- For batch files, add the *.bat extension
+- Put it in the Command folders, (select "Rootcommand" as an action).
+- Select the "this.reload" action.
+- Admire your handy work.

 ## Remark

 Piger is aimed at people that like to write their own plugins, so by default it does not come with a whole lot of actions.